 Keeping everyone around you up to date on projects and assignments is a key part of most jobs, and there is a variety of methods you can use to do so.
 Below we discuss many technological options for collaboration and project management - and also cover some basic tips and tricks for how to write a professional email/status report when communicating with a client.

 Another part of technical and interpersonal skills is developing the ability to present on your research/progress to other members of your profession and to clients.
-Presenting to a non-technical audience is extremely different than presenting to other members of your profession, and in this module we discuss the basics of both.
+As presenting to a non-technical audience (like when you present to clients) is extremely different than presenting to other members of your profession, we discuss the basics of both presentation styles in this module.

 More information coming soon!